karisuchy/School_District_Analysis/README.md

 For this project, we are reviewing standardized test data for high school students at a local school district.
 The analysis and presentation materials in this report will provide insights about performance trends and patterns so the school board and superintendent  can make informed, strategic decisions regarding  budgets and priorities at the district level and for individual  schools.

 At all stages of this project, the detailed data was treated confidentially to protect the students in accordance with the Family Educational Rights and Privacy Act (FERPA).
-All information in this analysis that identifies individual students must also be considered both confidential and sensitive by the readers of this report.
+All information in this analysis that identifies individual students must also be considered both confidential and sensitive by readers of this report.

 ### Adjusted Data
 Based upon preliminary report findings, the school board suspected academic dishonesty with the reading and math scores for the ninth graders at Thomas High School.
 These scores have been removed from the analysis for this final report.